Se7en Wetlands: Wastewater Treatment

 When the City of Lakeland purchased the property for use as a treatment wetland, upgrades were made which included changes to berm elevations and slopes, the installation of water control structures and pipes, and the planting of wetland and upland vegetation.
 Se7en Wetlands receives approximately 10 million gallons of wastewater a day.
 The wastewater is then gently fed into the wetlands via distribution ditches, and water levels in the wetland are maintained by control structures.
 Se7en Wetlands also receives reclaimed water that has not been used for irrigation, from Polk County.
 As the water flows through Se7en Wetlands, nutrients such as nitrogen and phosphorus are removed by the planted vegetation and microbes that exist in the environment.
 The slow flow of the water allows suspended sediments and pollutants to sink into the soil at the bottom.

 Habitats

 Uplands

-The upland areas at Se7en Wetlands are filled with pines (Pinus), oaks (Quercus), wildflowers and grasses.
-Here you will find gopher tortoises (Gopherus polyphemus), butterflies (Lepidoptera), and numerous species of songbirds.
+The upland areas at Se7en Wetlands are filled with pines (Pinus), oaks (Quercus), wildflowers and grasses, as well as gopher tortoises (Gopherus polyphemus), butterflies (Lepidoptera), and numerous species of songbirds.